-The ladder stitch (also called slip stitch and invisible stitch) is an important technique to learn to create invisible closures for stuffed toy sewing patterns and closing gaps before topstitching.
+TOYS – An invisible stitch is commonly used for stuffed toy sewing patterns.
 Even if you aren’t sewing a toy pattern from scratch you may have ended up here looking for a way to mend your child’s beloved teddy or bunny rabbit toy which has been loved to the point it is falling apart.

 Now before you start, make sure you have great lighting and your best pair of reading glasses for a truly invisible stitch.